IObert/sendgrid-ts-in-10-min/readme.md

    > ------WebKitFormBoundary7MA4YWxkTrZu0gW--
    > ```

-   This won't work out-of-the-box as the server cannot handle the content type yet.
+   This request won't work out-of-the-box as the server cannot handle the content type yet.
 To deal with this type, you need to add a form parser for `Content-Type: multipart/form-data` with **a new dependency**.

    ```Bash
    yarn add fastify-multipart